heririta/final_project_hacktiv8/README.md

 # 🤖 Document Chatbot with RAG

-A powerful document chatbot application built with Streamlit, LangChain, LangGraph, FAISS, and Groq API.
+A powerful document chatbot application built with Streamlit, LangChain, LangGraph, FAISS, and Gemini API.
 This app allows you to upload documents and chat with them using AI-powered Retrieval-Augmented Generation (RAG).

 ## ✨ Features